 How to Consume It Safely

 So how much can you safely drink?
-This is the advice given by the University of Maryland Medical Center:
+According to the Mount Sinai website:

 “Green tea has not been studied in children, so it is not recommended for pediatric use.”